-This program has no age limit.
+This program may be best for students under the age of 21 and who only have a few credits left to earn.
 Students must complete the minimum number of credits the state requires for a diploma in all the designated subject areas.
 Placement test scores and high school transcripts are evaluated to determine which credits remain and which GHC classes will meet those requirements.
 Classes are offered in person or online.
-Students who are 18 years of age and under must pay full tuition for the classes however students 19 and over receive a significant tuition discount.
-More information is available is available by contacting the Student Support Center at 360-538-4099 and speaking with the High School Completion advisor.
+Students who are 18 years of age and under must pay full tuition for the classes.
+However, students 19 and over receive a significant tuition discount.
+More information is available by contacting the Student Support Center at (360) 538-4099 and speaking with the High School Completion advisor.